 If you’re looking for the best view of the Sydney NYE Fireworks, snagging a ticket to one of the parties in the Botanic Garden will just about guarantee it for you.
 I did this in December 2014 and it was one of the best splurges I’ve ever had!

-I think Sydney’s Observatory is one of its most underrated attractions, but even if you’re not keen on learning about its astronomical history, it’s well worth trekking up to Observatory Hill to enjoy a picnic with a view.
+I think Sydney’s Observatory is one of its most underrated attractions, but even if you’re not keen on learning about its astronomical history, it’s well worth trekking up to Observatory Hill to enjoy a picnic with a view from one of the best Sydney lookouts.

 The Sydney Ferries